EN TR

 Performance Metrics

-98 Walkability Score Walk Score methodology
+98 Walkability Score Walk Score methodology, scenario model

 5min Max Walk Time between any two buildings